alismed/npm-package-install/README.md

 ## NPM Package Install

-List of to install common and most used packages
+List to install common and most used packages

 ```